|L. S. Eldridge|

 "Always do your best.
 What you plant now you will harvest later." - Og Mandino

 Working on a new piece in my "views from the overlook" series.
-I so enjoy going to the Crystal Bridges overlook and trying to get some decent shots of the construction workers.
+I so enjoy going to the museum overlook and trying to get some shots of the construction workers.
 I was there three times last week when the weather was decent.
 The walk is nice too.
 Working on a piece now of the concrete crew.
 They were a good group to photograph.
+They must be pretty busy because there is a LOT of concrete.

 "If more of us valued food and cheer and song above hoarded gold, it would be a merrier world. " - J. R. R. Tolkien